Book your holiday

 Look out for birds such as fulmars, razorbills, peregrines and guillemots.
 In the water, grey seals regularly visit this part of the coast and you might even spot dolphins and basking sharks off the headland.

 Dog friendly.
-Sleeps five.
+Sleeps four.

 This little cottage is on the edge of 2,000 acres of rare landscape, filled with wildlife.
 Cladium is on the left, with a smaller National Trust cottage - Wicken Rose Cottage (sleeps two) - on the right.